dm-coding/civicrm-docker/README.md

 * Useable -- every thing you need is here.
 Even email works out of the box (just modify the SSMTP configuration).
 Every runs automatically with docker-compose and requires no manual build steps.

 In particular it is superior to my other buildkit-based docker container in that it does not just "naively" run buildkit inside the docker environment.
+However if you did need to run buildkit naively inside the Docker environment, this is probably the best container to use: https://github.com/djcf/civibuildkit-docker

 # Architecture